 Different workloads have different legal, compliance and security requirements so there is no one perfect cloud.
 But hybrid cloud is considered by 85% to be the ideal IT operating model and the largest percentage of respondents (49%) cited hybrid cloud as the model meeting all of their needs.

 Note that as of today (from figure 1) the traditional data center still represents the largest amount of currently planned cloud deployments, and private cloud is next.
 In 3-5 years, hybrid cloud becomes the biggest.
 It is also worth noting that cloud adoption across the industry is behind on predictions.
 Security might be the best explanation of this, as public clouds are considered dangerous.
-But they are also a risk to budgetting!
+And studies have shown that a wild growth of cloud services in modern companies multiply the risk of ransomware attacks and other security breaches.
+But they are also a risk to budgeting!

 Other studies supporting the numbers: cloud benefits underwhelming